DudbridgeLab/avengeme/README.md

 > Palla L and Dudbridge F (2015) A fast method using polygenic scores to estimate the variance explained by genome-wide marker panels and the proportion of variants affecting a trait.
 Am J Hum Genet 97:250-259

-> Dudbridge F, Pashayan N, Yang J (submitted) Predictive accuracy of combined genetic and non-genetic risk scores.
+> Dudbridge F, Pashayan N, Yang J (2017) Predictive accuracy of combined genetic and non-genetic risk scores.
+Genet Epidemiol in press